Mydayyy/Valheim-ServerSideMap/README.md

 - **/convertpins**: Uploads  all pins which are currently clientside to the server.
 - **/convertpins ignorelocaldupes**: Uploads all pins which are currently clientside to the server.
 Pins which have a pin on the server near them are **not** uploaded.
 Default radius 15.0, can be adjusted in the config.
 - **/deletealllocalpins**: **DELETES** all local pins.
 Those will not be recoverable, use it when you are absolutely sure you want to do that.
+- **/downloadpins**: Downloads all pins from the server and converts them to local pins again.
+The reverse process of convertpins.

 #### **Hotkeys:**
 You can enable hotkeys for the convertpins and 'convertpins ignorelocaldupes'.